CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

      │G1│                     │G2│                                 │Log API│
      └──┘                     └──┘                                 └───────┘

-Example 2.1 shows the sequence of logging operations over part of the first phase of ODAP (simplified):
+Example 2.1 shows the sequence of logging operations over part of the first phase of SATP (simplified):

 1. At step 1, G1 writes an init-validate operation, meaning it will require G2 to initiate the validate function:
    This step generates a log entry (p1, 1, init-validate).